 Questions to ask when buying a new car

 It’s easy to get caught up in the excitement of buying a new car and forget to ask the right questions.
-Although the car is new now, one day it will be old, so make sure you know how to best take care of your car and if it fits your current needs.
+Make sure you know how to best take care of your car and if it fits your current needs.

 - What do repairs typically look like for this make and model?

-Sometimes it can be hard to get an answer on this one, so it might help to look at other user reviews online for answers.
-Look for patterns in repairs, and factor these into your budget.
+- Sometimes it can be hard to get an answer on this one, so it might help to look at other user reviews online for answers.
+Look for patterns in repairs and factor these into your budget.
 Some car owners get an extended car warranty to offset the cost of potential repairs.

 - What’s the gas mileage?

-All-wheel drive (AWD) and four-wheel drive (4WD) help with traction and acceleration when driving on slippery surfaces or in inclement weather.
-They typically cost more and require more maintenance than two-wheel drive (2WD).
+- All-wheel drive (AWD) and four-wheel drive (4WD) help with traction and acceleration when driving on slippery surfaces or in inclement weather.
+They typically cost more and require more maintenance than two-wheel drive (2WD) vehicles.
 If this is important to you, make sure to ask about it.
 You don’t want to need it and not have it.

 - What does the warranty on this car cover?